 3. How does the donation get to the participating nonprofit?

 Upon task completion, payment representing the fair market value of the services provided is made through VIA.
 The funds are then transferred to the VIA-registered nonprofit (i.e., the donation is made).

 VIA promotes and thrives on a built-in, closed, safe and vetted referral network of people with a common goal: supporting a nonprofit mission about which they are passionate.

 VIA offers volunteers a way to give back to the community - specifically, the charity they support - without making a direct monetary donation.
 This creative fundraising strategy thereby strengthens the bonds among those with common goals.

-Community members with limited resources are often unable to participate Financially in the fundraising campaigns of the organizations they support.
+Community members with limited resources are often unable to participate financially in the fundraising campaigns of the organizations they support.
 Through VIA, such individuals are able to make a time/volunteer commitment rather than a cash donation.
-VIA, then, offer access to swaths of the community too often shut out of one of the critical aspects of organizational growth and development: fundraising.
+VIA, then, offers access to swaths of the community too often shut out of one of the critical aspects of organizational growth and development: fundraising.

 6. You say VIA promotes community, how is that?

 Via creates a new way of donating to cherished organizations and establishes a unique method of building a stronger sense of community.
 People who are a part of the same nonprofit network get to know each other through their roles in the VIA process donor, volunteer, or both.

 People who otherwise could not contribute financially can do so now.
 They are empowered, knowing that their volunteerism becomes a cash donation to a cause they love.